Deep Sidhu: Tributes

-Musical Tributes
+Musical tributes

-Sidhu Moose Wala and Deep Sidhu were both very good acquaintances and after Deep Sidhu's death Moose Wala started becoming more vocal on Sikh issues.
+Sidhu Moose Wala was a friend of Sidhu, and, after his death, became more vocal on Sikh issues.
 He recorded two songs on Sikhism and Sikh politics with a few more to come out in the future.
-In his song named 'SYL' a recording was played of Deep Sidhu's speech calling out two faced people after the 2020-2021 Indian farmers' protest.
-A conspiracy was made that both Sidhu Moose Wala and Deep Sidhu were murdered due to both of them supporting the same party named Shiromani Akali Dal Amritsar before their deaths, one which Punjab Police has murdered many politicians of such as Bimal Khalsa, Jagdev Singh Khuddian as well.
-The leader of said party was also shot at, tortured, sent to an execution room and imprisoned.
+In his song named 'SYL' a recording was played of Deep Sidhu's speech calling out two faced people after the 2020-2021 Indian farmers' protest and in his album "Moosetape" he played a recording of Deep Sidhu at the end of his song, 'Burberry'.